 More people are looking for ways to reduce their environmental footprint.
 You can add many eco-friendly modifications to your home, such as installing solar panels and low-flow showerheads.
 It might be easy to dismiss such projects as token gestures, but green initiatives can make a difference.
 Scientists have discovered that careful roof material selection, for example, reduces the need for air-conditioning by lowering surface temperatures.

 Add value to your home

 Renovating can add significant value to your property, whether you’re planning to sell immediately or years down the track.
 Many residential architects agree that house renovations increase your chances of securing a higher price for your property, making this a worthy investment of your time and money.
 As an example, recently one of our clients had a significant return on his investment turning a single occupancy property into a dual occupancy property.

-Playoust Churcher can help turn your renovating dream into reality…
+Are you using an architect for renovation?
+Playoust Churcher can help turn your dream into reality…

 Our renovation architects love nothing more than getting stuck into a renovation or interior design project.
 We’ve mastered the art of re-designing properties to create a sense of harmony and warmth while incorporating practical and sustainable features.